Runnable/slash-docker/rails/_posts/2016-06-24-manage-share-images.markdown

 username/demo       latest              d3e250a3007f        About an hour ago   940.6 MB
 ```

 In this case, we used the same name `demo` for the local image and Docker Hub repository, but it is not mandatory.
-As no tags were explicitly provided, Docker CLI assumed the default tag `latest` for both old and new names.
+As no tags were explicitly provided, Docker CLI assumed the default tag "latest" for both old and new names.

 Now the image is ready to be pushed: